 Make the right comparisons

-There can be a tendency to compare performance to last year.
-Being up on last year can provide a sense of comfort.
-Firms anticipating change are better served by comparing actual results to targets.
+As a starting point, within financial reporting, there can be a tendency to compare performance to last year.
+Being up on last year can provide a sense of comfort to stakeholders.
+Depending on where your business is on its cycle, firms anticipating change are better served by comparing actual results to targets and budgets.
 For businesses in a growth phase, last year’s results will usually be exceeded.
 It is more pertinent to know if your business is on plan, rather than simply being in line with last year.
+This means that the target and budget setting process, needs to be completed ahead of time and with the appropriate level of detail and attention by senior management.

 Don’t sweat the small stuff

 It is important to recognise the competing pressures of timing and accuracy.
 Generally, the accuracy of information increases as time passes.
-For example, management accounts could be produced very soon after a period end and before accurate adjustment for accruals and prepayments, for instance.
-At the operational level it may be worth sacrificing some accuracy for the sake of speed.
+For example, management accounts could be produced very soon after a period end and before accurate adjustments for accruals and prepayments, for instance.
+It is important management is aware of this trade off and at the operational level it may be worth sacrificing some accuracy for the sake of speed.

 Take a balanced approach

-Whether at board or operational level it is important not to focus overly on one aspect of performance.
-For example, a business that only values the revenue it generates compared to, say, investment in people, may not thrive in the long term.
-Clearly sales and profitability matter but don’t ignore customer satisfaction, staff turnover, pipeline growth or other non-financial measures which may be key to your future success.
+Whether at board or operational level, it is important not to focus overly on one aspect of performance, ignoring other factors.
+For example, a business that only values the revenue it generates compared to, say, investment in people, may not thrive in the long or medium term.
+Clearly the growth of sales and profitability matter, but don’t ignore KPI’s such as customer satisfaction, staff turnover, pipeline growth or other non-financial measures which may be key to your future success.
+It may also be an important consideration in remuneration of senior management, aligning growth in remuneration with improvements in all KPI’s, both financial and non-financial, to ensure their interests align with the long-term success of the business.

 Use consistent presentation

-Irrespective of the level of financial expertise at a management team level, using a consistent format for your reporting should improve its effectiveness.
+Irrespective of the level of financial expertise at your management team level, using a consistent format for your reporting should improve its effectiveness over time.
 Providing a brief commentary in addition to the numbers, graphs etc is also useful.
 This can drill down into more detailed operational matters to provide appropriate explanations.
+This approach also recognises how different types of people respond and understand information and data.

-Following these principles should improve your reporting and give you information on the drivers of future business performance.
-Act on this information and it will help you achieve your goals.
+Following these key principles will improve the quality and effectiveness of your reporting and give you important information on the drivers of future business performance.
+Act on this information and it will help you achieve your goals going forward.
+Please get in touch to understand how we can assist you in improving the quality of your management reporting to drive your business forward, contact Jamie Lane or Tom Alun-Jones.

 Contact Us